Can a Defensive Driving Course Lower My Car Insurance Rate?

-Yes, but this one depends greatly on which state you received the ticket.
+Yes, but this one depends greatly on the state in which you received the ticket.
 The state of Arizona offers an excellent traffic safety course program after receiving a minor traffic violation.
-Florida does too.
+Florida does, too.
 In Michigan, we are not so lucky.

 How Does It Work?

-- Check with the Motor Vehicle Division near where you received the ticket to see if they offer defensive driving courses to avoid penalties.
+- Check with the Motor Vehicle Division near where you received the ticket to see if they offer defensive driving courses as a way to avoid or reduce penalties.

 - Meet your state department rules for defensive driving course eligibility.
 Usually, the rules include not recently taking the course to have a ticket dismissed.
 No serious injury or death was involved in the incident.
 You cannot have a commercial driver's license.
 And most likely it is only going to work for one violation, so if you received multiple violations in one incident, it is doubtful you are going to be eligible.